 Proper care and maintenance for your building’s metal roof requires the appropriate roof coating, regular inspections, and prompt repairs.

 Metal Roof Coatings

 The best way to maintain and extend the life of your metal roof is to apply a proper metal roof coating.
 There are a couple different coatings available depending on the needs of your roof.

 A highly reflective roof coating provides thermal stability, preventing cracks due to its high tolerance of weather extremes.
-Inland Coatings’ RC-2000 Rubber Roof Coating is an ENERGY STAR-qualified product that provides 87% solar reflectivity and resists corrosion, water, ozone, UV rays, acids, and salts.
+The Inland Coatings RC-2000 Rubber Roof Coating is an ENERGY STAR-rated product that provides 87% solar reflectance and resists corrosion, water, ozone, UV rays, acids, and salts.

 While metal roofs are more durable than some other roof types, the metal will react with various compounds over time, which is why regular seasonal inspections are critical to keeping your roof in good condition.
 Prolonged contact with dirt, debris, decaying leaves, and other materials can lead to corrosion.
 Keep the roof and gutters free from leaves, twigs, and anything else that can prevent rain and melting snow from moving efficiently off the roof.
 Blockages allow excessive moisture to remain on the roof and can deteriorate the roofing materials.
 Apart from keeping the roof clean and free from obstructions, you’ll need to periodically check the roof’s components.
 Seams and exposed fasteners may need to be re-tightened and properly sealed to maintain a watertight condition.